What if the lymphoma keeps growing or comes back after treatment?

 Some people may become depressed.
 Counseling and medication may be helpful.
 If depression is a problem, it is important to discuss your feelings with your doctor or nurse, so that appropriate treatment can be started.
 See the Emotional Side Effects section of our website for information on coping with cancer.

-For more on dealing with lymphoma that is no longer responding to treatment, see the section “If treatment of lymphoma of the skin is no longer working.”
+For more on dealing with lymphoma that is no longer responding to treatment, see “If treatment of lymphoma of the skin is no longer working.”

 Last Medical Review: 08/04/2014